Marriage

 3. Wait for your updated record and ID.

-We arrived a little past 7 am.
-I asked the guard for a number and I was #27.
-They let us in around 7:40 am (their office hours is 8 am to 5 pm) and started transactions right away.
+We arrived a little past 7 a.m.
+I asked the guard for a number, and I was #27.
+They let us in around 7:40 a.m. (their office hours are 8 a.m. to 5 p.m.) and started transactions right away.

-By around 8:15 am, my number was called and in less that a minute I was done!
+My number was called around 8:15 a.m., and in less than a minute, I was done!

-I didn't know that I could get an updated ID right then and there though so I had to go out for 1x1 rush ID picture nearby, and went back to request.
+I didn't know I could get an updated ID right then and there, but I was glad I did.

-You have to have your ID laminated yourself to protect it from damage.
+💡 To protect your ID from damage, you need to laminate it yourself.
 There's a lamination service just outside their office.

 Philhealth office location: